Heslav/kurs/README.md

 Players play by calling the play method, and when all players have played, the winners are selected by calling getWinners().
 Compare strings using the equals method.

 Create three implementations of the Lottery interface:

-    "Fair" lottery, where each player has a 1/number_of_players chance of winning (can be more than 1).
+-"Fair" lottery, where each player has a 1/number_of_players chance of winning (can be more than 1).
 Use the Random class for drawing.
-    "Charity" lottery, where everyone wins.
+-"Charity" lottery, where everyone wins.
-    "Casino," where no one wins.
+-"Casino," where no one wins.

 In the main class, print the names of the winners or "Sorry, there were no winners this time!" if there are none.